Azure/azure-sdk-for-java/sdk/keyvault/azure-security-keyvault-administration/README.md

 ```

 ### Selectively restore a key
-Restore an entire collection of keys from a backup using `beginSelectiveRestore`.
+Restore a specific key from a backup using `beginSelectiveRestore`.

 ```java
 SyncPoller<KeyVaultBackupOperation, String> selectiveRestorePoller =